-A Day in the Life of Jamie Featherston, Associate Actuary
+A Day in the Life: Jamie, Associate Actuary

 schedule 5 MINUTES

-An interview with Jamie about her actuarial career at Pacific Life.
+An interview with Jamie Featherston about her actuarial career at Pacific Life

 schedule 5 MINUTES